 Hudson Valley Gives, the region’s 6th Annual Day of Giving to support local nonprofits will be held on Wednesday, May 19th.
 Organizations interested in taking part in this 24-hour online fundraising event, can register at www.hvgives.org/register.

 Last year, more than $534,000 was raised to support 133 different charitable organizations.
 This year, the event aims to raise a total of $750,000.
 Participating nonprofits also have the ability to earn prize money for their causes thanks to generous corporate sponsors.

 The Community Foundation of Orange and Sullivan (CFOS) proudly leads #HVGives because it is more important than ever that organizations utilize digital strategies for fundraising, marketing, and donor cultivation.
 Hudson Valley Gives provides a secure online giving platform available to all nonprofits in Orange, Sullivan, Ulster, Putnam, Dutchess, Rockland, and Westchester Counties.

 Training for participating organizations is available.
-A live training webinar will be held April 14 at 1 p.m.
-One on one coaching will be offered on April 14 from noon to 4 p.m.
-A recording for a previous live training is also available at the link below in case you are unable to attend on April 14th.
+A live training webinar was held on April 14 at 1 p.m.
+A recording of this live training is available at the link below.

 Financial and Audit Impacts of the Pandemic

 This webinar recording is available to NYCON members via the member portal on their website.